 From U.S. Highway 50, exit at the Sunrise Blvd. off-ramp.
 Head north.
 Just before the American River overpass, turn right into the park entrance, which is marked by a sign.
 Past the entry kiosk, turn left to get to Lower Sunrise and right to enter Upper Sunrise.
 Upper Sunrise may also be accessed from Gold Country Blvd just west of Hazel Avenue (north of Highway 50).
 The fish hatchery parking lot is accessible only from the Hazel Avenue access to Upper Sunrise.

-View Upper and Lower Sunrise Map
+View Lower Sunrise Map

 Upper Sunrise: A boat launch provides enough space to